School Advocacy

 An advocate is someone who speaks, writes in favor of, supports, advises or urges by argument in support of another person.
 When a child with hemiplegia is young, the parent is usually the child’s best advocate.
 As the child gets older, he can begin to advocate for himself.
 Begin early to teach your child how to recognize and ask for what she needs.

 It’s a good idea to write your concerns in a polite letter.
-Hand deliver this letter to the teacher and walk her through your concerns.
+Hand deliver this letter to the teacher and walk the teacher through your concerns.
 Leave the letter behind as a record and keep a copy for your files.
+You might also follow up with a copy of the letter sent via email.
 Writing your concerns in a letter means there will be no misunderstandings about what you are communicating and there’s also a record of it.
 If you need to escalate an issue, then you have a paper trail documenting what occurred and you can avoid the “he said/she said” situation.
-I also think a paper document emphasizes that you are serious about getting issues resolved. – Kathy
+A paper document emphasizes that you are serious about getting issues resolved.

 Federation for Children with Special Needs